Quick Information

 Alcatraz has worn many hats.
 Originally used by the U.S. Army in the mid-1800s as a military fortress and detention center, it became a federal prison in 1934.
 Designed to hold the most dangerous criminals, it operated until 1963 and housed well-known names like Al Capone and George “Machine Gun” Kelly.
 In 1969, Native American activists occupied the island in a historic protest that lasted 19 months, leaving a legacy that’s still visible in graffiti and guided programming today.

-Frequently asked questions about Alcatraz tours
+Frequently asked questions about Alcatraz

 Who were the most famous inmates at Alcatraz?